 A sudden jump in unsubscribe numbers indicates that you have done something different (or wrong).
 Maybe your targeting criteria was wrong, or just too much or too often.

 Non-marketer types always want to know how many emails were opened, believing that this means they have been read and people are interested in what you are saying.
 While the opening rate is a good guide, it's nothing more than that.
 Opened does not always mean it has actually been opened and certainly does not mean its been read.
 Also, Apples iOS15 email agent opens all emails and thus artificially inflates all opening rates

 Opening Rate is not a particularly accurate stat. as many things are not what they appear.
 Some people just look in their preview pane and read and delete.
 Not opened but read.
 An email is considered open when the images are downloaded.
 However, some devices download images on arrival, others don't.
 Not all browsers or devices work that way.
 So you should just use Opening Rate as a guide.

 If you regularly see an opening rate of 30% but suddenly it drops to say 10%, then something has gone wrong and you need to evaluate what's changed or what you did that's different from the past.

 To increase opening rates,

 Don't get fixated on Opening Rates, it's not the straightforward metric that should make you feel good about your marketing activity.
-Concentrate on CTR, click-through rate.
+Apple's I Concentrate on CTR, click-through rate.
 It tells you so much more.

 Many of the fixes outlined here are about segmentation of data.
 Target the email to people who want or have shown interest in it.
 Even Newsletter messages should never be about throwing paint up a wall to see what sticks - Target,Target Target!
 Sending people messages that don't interest them is the easiest way to get unsubscribed.

-Want to know more about email marketing or data segmentation, then schedule a call with us at Lead Intuition.
+Want to know more about email marketing, then schedule a call with us at Lead Intuition.